fullstackeurope/fullstackeurope.com/README.md

 6. Generate a new app key with `php artisan key:generate`
 7. Prepare the database by running `php artisan migrate --seed`
 8. Link the public storage directory with `php artisan storage:link`
-9. Install and compile the front-end dependencies with `npm install && npm run dev`
+9. Install and compile the front-end dependencies with `yarn && yarn setup && yarn dev`
 10. Serve the website locally by running `php artisan serve`

 You can now visit the app in your browser by visiting [http://127.0.0.1:8000](http://127.0.0.1:8000).
 You can login into the back-end at [http://127.0.0.1:8000/nova](http://127.0.0.1:8000/nova) with **`john@example.com`** & **`password`**.